NFA-WA Wing Joint Flight Academy-Desert Eagle

 8)Bring Pilot Log Book

-9)If slotted for the activity, you will need to complete the Sporty's Online Private Pilot Course.
+9)If slotted for the powered course, you will need to complete the Sporty's Online Private Pilot Course.
 Cadets under 18 can access the course for free via the CAP-EAA partnership.
 Activity staff will give instructions on how to access this opportunity.
+10)If slotted for the activity, you will need to complete Basic ORM course, OPSEC course, Aircraft Ground Handling Course, and be current in Cadet Protection Training if you are 19 or older.
+Glider students also must complete the Wing Runner course.

-Senior Members: Opportunities for those with cadet supervision, primary flight instruction, mission administration, and/or mission operations experience
+Senior Members: Opportunities for those with cadet supervision, primary flight instruction, mission administration, and/or mission operations experience.
+Prior to attending you must complete Basic ORM course, OPSEC course, Aircraft Ground Handling course, Wing Runner course and be current in Cadet Protection Program Training.

 Actively participate in 80% of the contact hours and not dismissed early for behavior